Skip to main content

 July 2015 – Present | University College London

+CIBSE’s Energy Benchmarking Dashboard is an evolving online platform that leverages real-world energy data to deliver accurate, up-to-date benchmarks reflecting current energy use trends across building types.
+Developed in collaboration with University College London (UCL), the dashboard supports data-driven decision-making in building performance.
 A new phase of the project is now underway, focusing on the update and development of new energy benchmarks and a comprehensive redesign of the dashboard interface.
-In addition, CIBSE and UCL are partnering with Energy Systems Catapult and the NHS to expand the platform’s scope to include benchmarks for NHS buildings, enhancing its relevance and impact across the public sector.
+This is expected to launch in June 2026.
+CIBSE and UCL are partnering with Energy Systems Catapult and the NHS to expand the platform’s scope to include benchmarks for NHS buildings, enhancing its relevance and impact across the public sector.
+Additionally, the research will avail of data from DESNZ representing commercial buildings, providing a broader portfolio for energy benchmarks.
+Furthermore, this phase will focus on end-user interaction by conducting interviews with stakeholders to identify the types of data they need and how this can be optimally delivered.

-Doctorates and post-doctorates:
+Doctorates and post-doctorates

 Investigation into ventilation and pollution ingress in city-centre offices